frcdesign/FRCDesign.org/docs/learning-course/stage1/1B-exercise1.md

 !!! note "Verification"
     If all is done correctly your assembly should have 19 Instances, and weigh approximately 2.3lb.

+### Configurable Parts

 In this exercise you made your first gearbox.
 In doing so, you also used part configurations - a powerful tool that allows for variations of the same part.
 The gears that you inserted from MKCad were configurable - you were able to easily change the tooth count of the gear without needing to inserting a new component.
+Try and use configurable parts when they are available to make your models more parametric.

 <br>